microsoft/kernel-memory/docs/SECURITY_FILTERS.md

 **Vector DBs like Azure Cognitive Search, Qdrant, Pinecone, etc. don't offer document-level permissions** and search results can't vary by user.
+Vector storages are optimized to store large quantity of documents indexed using embedding vectors, and to quickly find similar documents.
-Documents stored in Vector DBs though can be decorated with metadata and can be filtered when searching, applying some filters.
+Vector records stored in Vector DBs though can be decorated with metadata, and can be filtered when searching, applying some logical filters.

-Semantic Memory makes this transparent regardless of the vector DB selected, allowing to **tag every memory during the ingestion**, and allowing to **filter by tag when searching**, during the retrieval process.
+Semantic Memory leverages this capability, and uses specific native filters on all the supported Vector DBs (Azure Cognitive Search, Qdrant, etc), removing the need to learn ad-hoc filtering syntax, allowing to **tag every memory during the ingestion**, and allowing to **filter by tag when searching**, during the retrieval process.

-Tags are completely free and customizable.
-Multiple tags can be used and each tag can have multiple values, so you can create your custom security filters.
+Tags are free and customizable.
+Multiple tags can be used and each tag can have multiple values.
+Tags can be used to filter by user, by type, etc. and in particular can be leveraged for your security scenarios.

-Here's some example scenarios:
+Here's some examples:

 * Use a "userID" tag to restrict records to one or multiple users.
 * Use a "userEmail" tag to restrict records using the user email address.